planetfederal/workshops/workshops/geoserver/style/source/design/style.rst

 .. image:: img/PolygonSymbolizer.svg

-GeoServer includes a :file:`default_polygon.sld` file providing a gray fill and a black outline.
+GeoServer includes a default :file:`polygon.sld` file providing a gray fill and a black outline.
 This file will be used when you initially create a polygon layer.

-From GeoServer's **default_polygon.sld** style:
+From GeoServer's **polygon.sld** style:

 .. code-block:: xml